MossFrog/Maze_Solver/README.md

 /- Usage Guide -/

-1. Open the compiled executable.
+1. Open the compiled executable (See the testcase input for a quick run).

 2. Pase in data in the format of :

-width height
+-width height
-starting-Y starting-X
+-starting-Y starting-X
-(maze information in the form of 1's and 0's)
+-(maze information in the form of 1's and 0's)

 3. 1's Represent walls 0's represent viable paths.